 - Traffic or moving violation.
 The act of violating a traffic law, which may or may not result in a ticket.
 Infractions include running a red light, speeding, and so on.

 - Traffic violation points.
-After repeated or sever traffic violations, you may receive traffic violation points on top of a fine.
+After repeated or severe traffic violations, you may receive traffic violation points on top of a fine.
 These points assess the severity of an infraction and may lead to increased insurance premiums or even a suspended or revoked license.

 - Umbrella insurance.
 This is additional coverage that will cover costs that exceed your basic liability coverage.